molgenis/projects-rd-dashboards/docs/components/PieChart.md

 # PieChart

 Create a pie chart to visually display subelements of your data in relation to the entire dataset.
 The data should contain no more than 7 elements and all group-values pairs that are less than 1% must be combined into an "other" category.
 Colors should be used to highlight interesting findings rather than emphasizing groups.
 However, if you require a group-based color scheme, make sure colors are accessible and use a *muted* color palette.
-Please note that group differences can be emphasized by using on hover styling.
+Please note that group differences can be emphasized by enabling animations.

 ## Props